 Don’t drink your calories!

 We already know that the holidays can be one of the most stressful times of the year.
 We end up with too much to do and too little time!
-But this year, there are a few things that you can do to reduce your stress level so you can keep your immune system and energy at a better level.
-Please watch the video Stress busting for the Holidays for all of the information you need to keep the stress at a minimum!
+But this year, there are a few things that you can do to reduce your stress level.
+This will help you to keep your immune system and energy at a better level.

 Kick the Holiday Blues to the Curb